kvg/PacBio/reports/FirstLook/README.md

 It seemed likely that many of these errors occur in intronic regions where high repetitive sequence content might contribute to misassembly.
-We investigated this thought by aligning the exons of the var genes separately and enumerating errors observed in exons and introns.
+We investigated this hypothesis by aligning the exons of the var genes separately and enumerating errors observed in exons and introns.
 We ignored 11 genes with poor exon alignments (i.e. with mapping quality less than 10).
 The results are presented in the table below.
 91.7808% of the errors are found in intronic regions.
 Exon 2 of the *var* gene (the short exon) is base-for-base perfect when compared to the canonical reference.

 |id            |  total|  intron|  exon1|  exon2|
 |:-------------|------:|-------:|------:|------:|